Farheen Gani

 At a minimum, forensic toxicologists should expect to earn a bachelor’s degree in science, such as chemistry, biology, or biochemistry.
 While a specific degree in forensic toxicology is not required, applicable coursework should include:

 There is also no legal requirement for certification in this field.
-However, those that earn an advanced degree can apply for certification through the American Board of Forensic Toxicology (ABFT), as outlined below.
+However, those who earn an advanced degree can apply for certification through the American Board of Forensic Toxicology (ABFT), as outlined below.

 Following are some of the most common steps that forensic toxicologists follow to begin and advance in their careers:

-Step 1: Graduate high school – A high school diploma or GED are prerequisites to applying for an undergraduate degree program.
+Step 1: Graduate high school – A high school diploma or GED is a prerequisite to applying for an undergraduate degree program.
 High school students who want to pursue this particular career should be sure to excel in lab sciences like chemistry and biology.

 Step 2: Pursue an undergraduate degree (two to four years) – While it is possible to find work as a laboratory assistant with a two-year associate’s degree, those who want to do the toxicology work themselves should be prepared to complete a bachelor’s degree.